 How do you hope this will end?

-I sincerely hope the US will amend their view on it, and the case that is pending will be abandoned, as it should be in the case of Snowden.
+I sincerely hope the US will amend its view on it, and the case that is pending will be abandoned, as it should be in the case of Snowden.

 Follow Julian Morgans on Twitter.